Center-for-Space-Engineering/database_python_api/README.md

 ![Data flow](cse_dtobj_flow.png)

+NOTE: In application that just want to save 'raw data', jut define a single data type that is the same size as the expected bit stream.

 ## HOW TO
 This api is ment to make things as easy as possible.
 In order to add a new data the user only need to update the excel file that drives the data types and then reimport things into the database.